usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ventilation.
 Basements designed or intended for occupancy are considered &quot;stories. &quot;
 Mezzanines are not counted as stories, but are just levels within stories.

-{% details If a two-story building is not required to have an elevator to the second floor, must it provide a lift? %}
+#### If a two-story building is not required to have an elevator to the second floor, must it
+provide a lift?
 No. The elevator exemption is a &quot;vertical access&quot; exemption.
 This means that no access by any means need be provided to the second floor.
 However, if an entity wishes to provide access by ramp or a lift, it is, of course, free to do so.
-{% enddetails %}

-{% details What if a building is not required to have an elevator, but the owner decides to install an elevator anyway?
-Must the elevator comply with ADAAG elevator requirements? %}
+#### What if a building is not required to have an elevator, but the owner decides to install
+an elevator anyway?
+Must the elevator comply with ADAAG elevator requirements?
 Yes.
 And that elevator must serve every level of the building, unless it only provides service from a garage to one level of the building.